-Hutt City Council endeavours to create an inclusive and safe environment where everyone is welcome.
+Hutt City Council staff aim to create inclusive and safe environments, both in person or online, where everyone feels welcome.

 We are all responsible for keeping tamariki (children) safe in our families and communities.
 Children under 14 are legally required to be supervised at all times, including when visiting our public sites.
-It is the responsibility of the caregivers, or adults responsible to ensure there is reasonable supervision and arrangements in place.
+It is the responsibility of the caregivers, or adults responsible to ensure there is suitable supervision in place.

 Domestic animals, smoking, vaping, weapons, gang patches and insignia are prohibited at public premises.

-Staff have the right to ask you to leave if you behave inappropriately or are being disruptive.
-This may include yelling, swearing, intimidating behaviour, under the influence/intoxication, acting suspiciously or making others feel uncomfortable.
+Staff have the right to ask you to leave or finish a call if you behave inappropriately or are being disruptive.
+This may include yelling, swearing, intimidating behaviour, being under the influence/intoxicated, acting suspiciously or making others feel uncomfortable.
 If you are asked to leave, a staff member will advise when you can return.

 Hutt City Council also has the right to issue a trespass notice for ongoing or significant behaviour breaches, as per requirements under the Trespass Act.